 Snowy Mountains Cookies is a high end brand supplying premium gourmet produce.
 Our products are served on multiple airlines including Qantas, China Air, Emirates, REX and Virgin Airlines through to five star hotels and independent cafes.
 We take great pride in our attention to customer service and vigilant food safety standards.

-Over eleven years of operation, the ‘Snowy Mountains’ branding has consistently delivered positive outcomes which include instant product recognition and establishing a point of difference.
+‘Snowy Mountains’ branding has consistently delivered positive outcomes which include instant product recognition and establishing a point of difference.
 The key words, ‘Snowy Mountains,’ have furnished our brand with values, personality and attributes that we would not have attained if the cookies were called something along the lines of “Daisy & Nolen’s Cookies”.

 Snowy Mountains Cookies isn’t just another city based manufacturing plant – the Snowy Mountains Cookies brand comes with an authentic story about a family business, true to its name, based in the iconic regional town of Jindabyne in Australia’s Snowy Mountains.